ifti891/100-days-of-code/log.md

 Along with it i am still going through Python, hopefully i will be able to finish the course.

 With all this i am also going through some of the PhD stuff i have applied to, i have to send a writup to be considered for the next round of interview.
 Many i hat this much of shit.

+## Day 11: January 2, 2022 (Still Happy New Year)

+**Today's Progress**

+1. Completed CSS Flexbox (100%) on FreeCodeCamp.
+2. Not hard but challenging, challenging in way that remembering that many number of syntax that's challenging.
+3. Started with CSS Grid
+4. Aside from this i am also learning basic Javascript but haven't mentioned here.

+**Thought's**

+Spending more than 4 hours a day, although except +FreeCodeCamp i not able to see much progress in me.
+But that's also kind of a lie.
+I am actually progressing.
+Reached quite far in Python.
+Still taking time to finish Python.
+Also started basic Javascript.
+I am doing Python because i started with Python earlier and i don't want to leave that in the middle of nowwher.